online since 01.08.2019

 The most common sizes are:

-The alt. use is the format for modern ratchet spanners etc.
+The spanner use is the format for modern ratchet spanners etc.

 More for collecting than for use I bought a vintage set of Britool nuts which are quite cheap generally.
-It is the sipmplest variant with no ratchet supplied.
-But these proved to be very useful and seem indistructible, so I actually use them all the time now.
+It is the simplest variant with no ratchet supplied.
+But these proved to be very useful and seem indestructible, so I actually use them all the time now.